xrettle/WFGY/TensionUniverse/Experiments/Q127_MVP/README.md

 4. After the run finishes, compare

-   - the confusion matrix for world identification,
+   - the confusion matrix for world identification
-   - the acceptance rates for true vs false declarations,
+   - the acceptance rates for true vs false declarations
-   - the histogram of \(T_{\text{world}}\) for matched vs mismatched worlds,
+   - the histogram of `T_world` for matched vs mismatched worlds

    with the qualitative pattern above.
    For a healthy Q127 signal you should see higher tension on the false declarations.